One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 You read a blog because you care about what it says.

-Before you go down the road of learning how to start a blog, deciding everything your blog is going to do, and what it’s going to look like, you need to answer one simple question: Why?
+Before you get too far down the road of learning how to start a blog, deciding everything your blog is going to do, and what it’s going to look like, you need to answer one simple question: Why?

 Why do you care about the topic you’re blogging about?